hadasvolk/cfSimu/README.md

 # cfSimu
 CfSimu is the first of its kind cell free fragment length distribution estimator and simulator.
 The tool Allows for truth like profiling of the fragment lengths distribution of paired-end NGS sequencing fragments using least mean square fitting for range of non-linear functions.
 The tool performs fit assessment and generate simulated paired end short read sequences in fastq and aligned formats.

-Cell free simulation engine wgsim and the python modified version [pywgsim](https://github.com/ialbert/pywgsim)
+Short read simulation engine wgsim and the python modified version [pywgsim](https://github.com/ialbert/pywgsim)

 # UNDER HEAVY DEVELOPMENT
 ## About